 Chimpanzees and Pangolins

-The little people enjoyed colouring in and naming the chimpanzees on the board ‘Molly’ and ‘Agria’ - although I’m convinced the second name was a little boy actually trying to say ‘gorilla’ - as well as colouring in their own individual pictures I’d sketched for them.
+The kids enjoyed colouring in and naming the chimpanzees on the board 'Molly' and 'Agria' - although I'm convinced the second name was a little boy trying to say 'gorilla' - as well as colouring in the pictures I'd sketched for them.

-With an entire covering of scales, pangolins could easily be confused with a dinosaur and they’re are not easy to draw in under 30 seconds either, but as they look so different and so cute the kids were quite transfixed and keen to complete their own individual creations.
-When asked why we need to look after these precious animals the word ‘endangered’ kept being said, or rather shouted with glee as the tiny tots knew they were getting the answer right.
+With an entire covering of scales, pangolins could easily be confused with a dinosaur and are often called scaly anteaters even though they are mammals of the order Pholidota (https://ucmp.berkeley.edu/mammal/eutheria/pholidota.html).
+The kids loved learning about these new animals and were very keen to complete their drawings of them.
+When asked why we need to look after these precious animals, the word 'endangered' kept being said or shouted with glee as the tiny tots knew they were getting the answer right.

-Cutting down trees, sickness and hunting were all discussed and the more the four-year-olds began to realise how much we share in common with chimpanzees, the more they understood the importance of looking after them and all other animals alike.
-This workshop felt like conservation art play at its most effective.
+Logging, sickness and hunting were all discussed and the more the four-year-olds began to realise how much we share in common with chimpanzees, the more they understood the importance of looking after them, and all other animals alike.
+This workshop felt like Conservation Art play at its most effective.

-As a great way of raising awareness for chimpanzee care, protection and conservation in the wild, hopefully the nursery children will have gone home and told their families about World Chimpanzee Day.
-Thank you very much for having me again Mad Hatter's, it really was a fascinating morning.
+As a great way of raising awareness for chimpanzee care, protection and conservation in the wild, hopefully, the nursery children will have gone home and told their families about World Chimpanzee Day this week.